9A8992/JSRFSoundTool/tutorial-windows.md

 # Step 4. - Converting
 To convert the XBox readable waves to pc readable type the following:
-`XboxADPCM WavOutput/pv_gum_1.wav WavInput/pv_gum_1.wav` to directly outputting it into the WavInput folder, do this with every wav file OR copy all of the WavInput files in it and convert it to windows readable. with this command:
+`XboxADPCM.exe WavOutput/pv_gum_1.wav WavInput/pv_gum_1.wav` to directly outputting it into the WavInput folder, do this with every wav file OR copy all of the WavInput files in it and convert it to windows readable. with this command:
-`XboxADPCM WavInput/pv_gum_1.wav WavInput/pv_gum_1.wav` to overwrite it to windows readable.
+`XboxADPCM.exe WavInput/pv_gum_1.wav WavInput/pv_gum_1.wav` to overwrite it to windows readable.

 # Step 5. - Editing
 You are now able to edit the files, but make sure they are the **EXACT** same length !!!